 Our computer labs were built with versatility in mind.
 Every computer has both Windows 7 and Mac OS X operating systems and there is at least one lab in every residence hall and academic building.
-You will have access to software such as the Adobe Creative suite, Microsoft Office, and Apple iLife, as well as devices such as scanners, printers, and audio recorders.
+You will have access to software such as Microsoft Office and the Apple iLife suite, as well as devices such as scanners, printers, and audio recorders.

 Before you go out and buy a camera, camcorder, or audio recorder, check to see if we might have what you need.
 You can rent equipment from IT, the main library and the music library for free.
 You can also checkout sound systems and projectors for residence hall or club events.

 We've installed over 600 wireless access points across campus to ensure that you're always connected.
 Mmm, internet.